 “This exhibition is a testament to the Pristine Seas team’s unyielding commitment to safeguard the blue heart of our planet,” said Kathryn Keane, vice president of public programming and National Geographic Museum director.
 “The Pristine Seas team combines exploration and rigorous research with powerful storytelling.
 The goal of this exhibition is to immerse visitors in the beauty of the sea while reiterating why we must preserve it.”
 Pristine Seas actively supports the global goal of protecting 30% of the ocean by 2030.
 Not only will this be beneficial for marine life, but also for communities through fisheries benefits, increased food security, and mitigation of climate change.

-Visit the Arts Crafts and Hobbies Pavilion from August 18th to September 4th to learn about how we help protect the ocean to aid in it’s crucial recovery.
+Guests visited the Arts Crafts and Hobbies Pavilion from August 18th to September 4th and learned about how they could help in the efforts to protect the ocean and aid in it’s crucial recovery.